akashzwt/fadder-slider/README.md

 </div>
 ````

-## Settings
+### Settings
 Here you can set your responsive screen also.
 And also set items for that screen viewport.<br>
-Following shows the for Fadder.
+Following shows the default options for Fadder.

 ````javascript
 $(document).ready(function(){
     $('.ClassName').fadder({